Christopher Tiao

-Christopher Tian-Long Tiao (born May 30, 2001) is a footballer who plays as a left-back for New York City II in the MLS Next Pro.
+Christopher Tian-Long Tiao (born May 30, 2001) is a footballer who plays as a left-back for One Knoxville SC.
 Born in the United States, he represents the Chinese Taipei national team.

 Club career

 Youth, College & Amateur

 Tiao is a member of the New York Red Bulls Academy.
 During the 2019 USL Championship season he appeared for New York Red Bulls II.

 Later in 2019, Tiao has committed to play college soccer at Rutgers University.

 International career

 Tiao made his debut for the Chinese Taipei national team on 11 October 2024 in a friendly against Cambodia where he recorded an assist.

 On 18 November 2024, Tiao scored his first international goal in a friendly match against Singapore.
 On 11 December 2024, Tiao assisted two goals against Mongolia in the preliminary round of the 2025 EAFF E-1 Football Championship.